CreitinGameplays/ai-discord-bot-and-moderator/README.md

 # Uhhh what is this?
 This is a simple Discord bot made in Python that uses [this API](https://api.freegpt4.ddns.net/) (GPT-4) for text generation.

-# ok, what can it do?
+# Ok, what can it do?
 It can:

 - The bot replies to the user when they mention, reply or say "youchat".